 What this means is that anyone found on the streets between the hours of 10pm and 5am is liable to be detained, with a message having gone out from the Thai Tourist Authority advising all tourists to return to their accommodation at this time.

 However, the military has stated that exceptions will be made for international visitors who need to travel to or from the airport during these hours, which is good news for anyone who may have feared that the curfew could cause them to miss their flight.

-At present there is no word on how long this curfew will remain in place, which is why anyone either currently in Thailand or thinking of heading there this summer is being urged by the Foreign and Commonwealth Office (FCO) to follow the situation closely by keeping an eye on global media.
+At present there is no word on how long this curfew will remain in place, which is why anyone either currently in Thailand or thinking of heading there this summer is being urged by the Foreign, Commonwealth & Development Office (FCDO) to follow the situation closely by keeping an eye on global media.